 The OTHER cherry on top was getting to record on 12.11 with Charlie Musselwhite and the gang pictured above: from right, Kid Andersen, up-and-coming Salt Lake City harpman Tony Holiday, Aki Kumar, guitarist Landon Stone, Charlie, and myself.
 This is for an upcoming project produced by Tony Holiday featuring music recorded on front porches across America.
 Click here to hear the song we did there.
 I have known Charlie for a few years now but never thought I’d be lucky enough to record with him.
 Watch this page for further news on this project.

-Critics and DJs are loving “NEOPRENE FEDORA”, my latest CD, which is currently available on CD Baby, Bluebeat Music and Bear Family, and at my shows.
+My latest CD “NEOPRENE FEDORA” made “Making a Scene’s” list of the top 50 recordings of 2017 and it also made noted blues critic Tom Hyslop’s Top Ten of 2017– see the list here.
+This CD currently available on CD Baby, Bluebeat Music and Bear Family, and at my shows.
 It’s 70+ minutes of music, and is chock full of original tunes and exciting guest appearances.
 It was recorded at Greaseland studios, and features Kid Andersen on guitar, keyboards, baritone guitar and bass; Aki Kumar on harp, percussion and vocals; Bob Welsh on guitar and piano; June Core and Stephen Dougherty on drums; Vance Ehlers and Chris Matheos on bass; Nancy Wright on sax; Billy Wilson on rub board, and Steve Willis on accordion.
 Here are some recent reviews:

 Just in from Making a Scene: Click here.